open-simh/.github/docs/simdocs/vax_doc.md

 Notes on memory size:

   - The real KA655 CPU only supported 16MB to 64MB of memory.
 The
-    simulator implements a KA655\"X\", which increases supported memory to 512MB.
+    simulator implements a KA655"X", which increases supported memory to 512MB.

   - The firmware (ka655x.bin) contains code to determine the size of extended memory and set up the PFN bit map accordingly.
 Other than setting up the PFN bit map, the firmware does not recognize extended memory and will behave as though memory size was 64MB.

   - If memory size is being reduced, and the memory being truncated contains non-zero data, the simulator asks for confirmation.
 Data in the truncated portion of memory is lost.

--   If the simulator is running VMS, the operating system may have a SYSGEN parameter set called PHYSICAL PAGES (viewable from \"MCR SYSGEN SHOW PHYSICALPAGES\").
+  - If the simulator is running VMS, the operating system may have a SYSGEN parameter set called PHYSICAL PAGES (viewable from "MCR SYSGEN SHOW PHYSICALPAGES").
 PHYSICALPAGES limits the maximum number of physical pages of memory the OS will recognize.
 If it is set to a lower value than the new memory size of the machine, then only the first PHYSICALPAGES of memory will be recognized, otherwise the actual size of the extended memory will be realized by VMS upon each boot.
-Some users and/or sites may specify the PHYSICALPAGES parameter in the input file to AUTOGEN (SYS\$SYSTEM:MODPARAMS.DAT).
+Some users and/or sites may specify the PHYSICALPAGES parameter in the input file to AUTOGEN (SYS$SYSTEM:MODPARAMS.DAT).
     If PHYSICALPAGES is specified there, it will have to be adjusted before running AUTOGEN to recognize more memory.
 The default value for PHYSICALPAGES is 1048576, which describes 512MB of RAM.